ldomb/ansible-role-sat6register/README.md

-# README.md
+# Register a host with Red Hat Satellite 6
-# Ansible Role: Acme 2.x
+# Ansible Role: sat6register

 NOT READY FOR USE YET